-The NVIDIA Omniverse™ ParaView Connector offers a toolkit for ParaView users to send and live sync their model(s) to an NVIDIA Omniverse™ Nucleus Server, or alternatively locally output them to USD, with OpenVDB in case of volumes.
+The NVIDIA Omniverse™ ParaView Connector offers a toolkit for ParaView users to send and live sync their model(s) to an NVIDIA Omniverse™ Nucleus Server, or alternatively locally output them to USD, along with OpenVDB in case of volumes.
 As a result, a user will be able to edit and sync their ParaView data with any OMNIVERSE® Connect applications, or just import it into applications supporting USD or OpenVDB.
 Now, depending on the use case, ParaView users can choose the workflows and pipelines that work best for their needs while maintaining up to date revisions for all downstream consumers of their work.

 “Omniverse Connector” Render View

-The Omniverse Connector render view works just like a normal render view, except that everything visible within this render view is sent over to an NVIDIA Omniverse™ Nucleus Server, or a local USD file.
-Specifically, for all visible ParaView actors in the view’s pipeline, their render data arrays (such as point, normal, texcoord and vertexcolor) will be converted to USD, and optionally sent over to Omniverse.
+The Omniverse Connector render view works just like a normal render view, except that everything visible within this render view is sent over to an NVIDIA Omniverse™ Nucleus server, or a local USD file.
+Specifically, for all visible ParaView actors in the view’s pipeline, their render data arrays (such as point, normal, texcoord and vertexcolor) or rendered volume fields will be converted to USD, and optionally sent over to Omniverse.
 This render data will be collected for each timestep viewed by the user and stored in the USD, alongside the data of previously viewed timesteps - unless the actor’s data does not change over time.

 The Omniverse Connector render view is required for the two filters mentioned below.
-This allows users to allow additional data arrays to be included within the output of the rendered models, or manually specify which arrays are time-varying for animated datasets.
+This allows users to allow additional field arrays to be included within the output of the rendered models, or manually specify which arrays are time-varying for animated datasets.

 “Omniverse Connector Pass Arrays” Filter